Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Numerical results

+The numerical method solving \cref{ns-eqn,incompress,heat-eqn} with \cref{bottomBC-uv,movingBC-uv,plate-dynamics} is detailed in Appendix A, where we use a Fourier-Chebyshev spectral method to obtain resolved and accurate numerical solutions.
+In all simulations, we choose $\Ra{} = 10^6$, $\Pra = 7.9$, $\Gamma = 1-16$, and $m = 4d$ ($d$ is the plate width), matching the parameters of water convection in experiments \citep{zhang2000periodic,Zhong2005}.

-\subsection{Numerical results}
+\section{Numerical results}

-Several trajectories of plates with various sizes are shown in \cref{fig2}(a), and we can immediately see how the plate's size affects its motion.
-We define the \textit{covering ratio} $\Cr{} = d/\Gamma$ to measure how much of the free surface is covered by the plate.
-For small plates, their net displacement is small, which can be better seen from the total displacement $d_p(t) = \int_0^t |u_p(t')|\,dt'$ shown in \cref{fig2}(b).
+Several trajectories of plates with various sizes are shown in \cref{fig2}(a), and we can immediately see how the plate's size affects its motion. \mac{We define the \textit{covering ratio} $\Cr{} = d/\Gamma$ to measure how much of the free surface is covered by the plate of width $d$, where the fluid aspect ratio is $\Gamma = 4$ for all the results in this section.} For small plates, their net displacement is small, which can be better seen from the total displacement $d_p(t) = \int_0^t |u_p(t')|\,dt'$ shown in \cref{fig2}(b).
 Increasing the plate size, linear motion appears as $\Cr{}$ becomes greater than 0.33, as seen in the green trajectories in \cref{fig2}(a).
 These trajectories are subject to reversals, as there is an effective noise from the turbulent fluid forcing.
 As $\Cr{}$ further increases, the linear motion becomes more persistent, as the reversals of plate motion become rare when $\Cr{}\to1$ in \cref{fig2}(a).
 We note that similar dynamical behaviors have been seen in geophysical Stokes flow simulations \citep{mao2021insulating}, therefore the coupling mechanism between the moving plate and flow beneath must be similar for different flow regimes.

 From the total displacement $d_p$, one can see that a maximum plate speed is achieved at around $\Cr{}\approx 0.5$, and this can be confirmed by plotting the time-averaged plate speed $v_p = \langle|\dot{x}_p|\rangle$ in \cref{fig2}(c).
 The average velocity $v_p$ remains low for small plates, but increases significantly for $\Cr{}>0.33$ and reaches a maximum around $\Cr = 0.5$.